momo20122/project_portfolio/README.md

   A web scraping project for a Data Science class

-  Scraped recipes from the Wiki Cookbook website in order to create a recipes dataframe
+  Scraped recipes from the Wiki Cookbook website in order to create a recipes dataframe using Python

   Completed by myself